What is Menorrhagia?

 - Having your period more often or sooner than usual

-You should contact a medical professional with your period questions, especially if you’re concerned about heavy bleeding, prolonged periods or if you have questions about treatment for menorrhagia.
+You should contact a medical professional with your period questions, especially if you’re concerned about heavy bleeding, prolonged periods or if you have questions about possible help and treatment for menorrhagia.
 Your doctor may want to perform a physical exam to determine causes and possible menorrhagia treatments.
 These tests might include:

 To get the best advice: record your symptoms, track your period length and make note of how many pads/tampons you’re using.
 This will help the doctor understand your situation.